fabianaapateanu/training-mobile-basic-project/README.md

    1. Start Appium server
    2. Start the Appium Inspector session for the Yamba application
    3. Identify the mobile elements with Appium Inspector
-      * The More Options button
+      * The More Options button - we will click the More Options button `accessibility id` = `More options` - accessibility id from Appium inspector

-      * The Settings button
+      * The Settings button - we will click the Settings button `xpath` = `/hierarchy/android.widget.FrameLayout/android.widget.FrameLayout/android.widget.ListView/android.widget.LinearLayout[2]/android.widget.RelativeLayout/android.widget.TextView`
-      * The Username label
+        The xpath from Appium inspector

+      * The back button - this will be used to verify that the Settings screen has been reached `accessibility id` = `Navigate up` - accessibility id from Appium inspector

    4. Create a new class
    5. Create a new test method